 Black bean enchiladas are full of flavor and easy to make.

-To make the black bean filling
+To make the filling

-- Add the sauce ingredients to a large bowl.
+Add the sauce ingredients to a large bowl.

-- Whisk everything together until creamy.
+Whisk everything together until creamy.

-- Add the remaining filling ingredients.
+Add the remaining filling ingredients to the bowl.

-- Fold everything together until well combined.
+Mix everything until well combined.

 To assemble the enchiladas

-- Roll up the tortilla and place it seam side down in the baking dish.
+Roll up the tortilla and place it seam-side down in the baking dish.

-- Cover the enchiladas with a generous layer of sauce.
+Cover the enchiladas with a generous layer of sauce.

-- Add optional sliced olives or vegan cheese.
+Add optional sliced olives and/or vegan cheese.

-Bake at 350ºF for 20-25 minutes.
+Cover with foil and bake at 350ºF for 20-25 minutes.

-For saucy, wet enchiladas I recommend covering them with extra sauce before serving.
 Serve with any of these topping favorites: diced avocado, green onions, vegan sour cream, and/or fresh cilantro.

 What tortillas can I use?